 In preparation for the intense experience of a rocket launch and the extreme temperatures associated with space flight, M3MSat has undergone a series of critical tests.
 Many of these were completed at the Canadian Space Agency's (CSA's) David Florida Laboratory (DFL), Canada's world-class spacecraft assembly, integration and testing centre located in Ottawa.

-M3MSat will be launched by the Indian Space Research Organisation (ISRO) from Sriharikota, India.
-It will lift off aboard a Polar Satellite Launch Vehicle (PSLV) along with Canadian company GHGSat's first demonstration satellite.
-GHGSat will test a new way to measure greenhouse gas emissions from industrial facilities.
+M3MSat was launched by the Indian Space Research Organisation (ISRO) from Sriharikota, India.
+It lifted off aboard a Polar Satellite Launch Vehicle (PSLV) along with Canadian company GHGSat's first demonstration satellite.
+GHGSat is testing a new way to measure greenhouse gas emissions from industrial facilities.
 The company has benefitted from CSA funding, both through the Space Technology Development Program and the Earth Observation Applications Development Program.

-After the launch, M3MSat will circle the Earth from pole to pole at an altitude of 505 km.
-It will travel over Canadian waters approximately ten times a day.
+Since its launch, M3MSat is circling the Earth from pole to pole at an altitude of 505 km.
+It travels over Canadian waters approximately ten times a day.

-Once commissioned, the satellite will be owned by the Defence Research and Development Canada (DRDC) and operated by the Satellite Operations Centre at the CSA.
+The satellite is owned by the Defence Research and Development Canada (DRDC) and operated by the Satellite Operations Centre at the CSA.

-Operators will use AIS aboard M3MSat independently or in conjunction with RADARSAT-2 by comparing Synthetic Aperture Radar (SAR) images with information captured by M3MSat.
+Operators can use AIS aboard M3MSat independently or in conjunction with RADARSAT-2 by comparing Synthetic Aperture Radar (SAR) images with information captured by M3MSat.